hetznercloud/hcloud-cloud-controller-manager/docs/explanation/ingress-and-gateway-api.md

 # Ingress & Gateway API

-Ingress and the Gateway API rely on custom resource definitions (CRDs).
-These CRDs require controllers that observe changes and perform the necessary actions to move the system toward the desired state.
+Ingress and Gateway API resources rely on controllers that watch for changes and take the actions needed to bring the system to the desired state.

 A common example is the NGINX Ingress Controller, which watches for Ingress objects and configures an NGINX instance accordingly.
 To expose traffic to the outside world, the Ingress controller creates a Kubernetes Service of type `LoadBalancer`.
 At this point, the hcloud-cloud-controller-manager (HCCM) comes into play and provisions the corresponding Hetzner Cloud Load Balancer.
 This setup is referred to as an "Ingress-managed load balancer" (See: [What is an Ingress?](https://kubernetes.io/docs/concepts/services-networking/ingress/#what-is-ingress)).